strangerstudios/paid-memberships-pro/readme.txt

 * Fixed typo/bug with saving trial amounts in the memberships_users table after checkout.
 (Thanks, Badfun)
 * Fixed bug in initial and recurring revenue calculation on members list page.
 * Fixed bug when setting membership_level of current user after checkout that could cause various issues.
 (Thanks, drrobotnik)
+* Fixed bug in Stripe webhook that resulting in cancelation emails being sent to the 1st user in the DB vs. the user who cancelled.
+(Thanks, Kunjan of QuarkStudios.com)

 = 1.5.2.1 =
 * Fixed bugs with pmpro_hasMembershipLevel.